Accused kidnapper’s brother arrested for multiple charges - NewsBreak

 Related

-Judge revokes bond for man charged in kidnapping, killing of Eliza Fletcher
+Judge revokes bond for man charged in kidnapping, murder of Eliza Fletcher

 MEMPHIS, Tenn.
-(WMC/Gray News) - The man accused of killing a Memphis wife, teacher and mother of two had his bond revoked Wednesday amid charges being upgraded to murder.
-Police found 34-year-old Eliza Fletcher’s body Monday night.
-Cleotha Abston, aka Cleotha Henderson, faced the judge for the second day in a row.
+(WMC) - Sadness and devastation strike as Memphis, the Mid-South and people all across the country grapple with the discovery of the body of a Memphis wife, teacher and mother of two.
+Police found 34-year-old Eliza Fletcher’s body Monday night and the man accused of killing her faced...

 Suspect in jogger's kidnapping just released from 20 years for same crime